Corporate Tax Registration Services in Dubai 2026

 Understanding the rates is important before you register, because your tax position determines how you structure your filing and whether reliefs apply to you.

-Qualifying Free Zone Income0%Free zone companies that meet all QFZP conditions
+Qualifying Free Zone income: 0% — for free zone companies that meet all QFZP conditions.

-Multinational groups (Pillar Two)15%Groups with global revenue above EUR 750 million
+Multinational groups (Pillar Two): 15% — for groups with global revenue above EUR 750 million.

 Small Business Relief — 0% Tax if Revenue is AED 3M or Less